vladislavprovich/url-shortener/README.md

   db-data:
 ```
 You need to compile the database and api
+##API Endpoints
+-POST /shorten - Shorten a new URL.
+-- Body: JSON with the original URL, e.g., { "url": "https://example.com" }
+-- Response: JSON with the short code.
+-GET /{shortCode} - Redirects to the original URL associated with {shortCode}.
+-GET /{shortCode}/stats - Retrieves usage statistics for a specific short URL.

 ## Usage
 Once the service is running, you can use it via HTTP requests.